 The Cameo: Several minor characters can be seen in attendance at Lois and Dr. Dave's wedding in the series finale, including Crazy Floyd from "Lunatic Lake", Dr. Fondfeelings, and Mr. Gardner from "Next Question".
 Ms. Zorksi (not the evil one) can also be seen as the organist.

 The Character Died with Him: When actress Kathleen Freeman passed away, They killed off Mrs. Gordon.
 The episode, "No Hope for Courtney" is dedicated to Kathleen Freenman.

 Cross-Dressing Voices: Nearly all of the young male characters are voiced by women except for Darren, even the monotone Chet Zipper (Hope Levy).

-A Slice of Life show concerning a red-haired girl named after a spice being raised by a single mother and her melodramatic adventures at middle school with her two best friends?
+A Slice of Life show concerning a red-haired girl named after a spice being raised by a single mother and her melodramatic adventures at middle school with her two best friends as well as an eccentric younger sibling?
 There is some speculation that this show was Nickelodeon's attempt to compete with Pepper Ann (although said series ended its run at the time Ginger began its own).
-Of course, what Pepper Ann played for laughs, Ginger played for drama.
-Especially considering that Pepper Ann was pitched to Nickelodeon first but was rejected.
+However, Pepper Ann was more focused on comedy, while Ginger was more serious.

 Only two DVD's were released.
 One contains the special "Far From Home", the unaired pilot episode "The Party", and the series premiere "Ginger the Juvey".
 The other contains the finale "The Wedding Frame" and the episodes "Stealing First" and "Dare I, Darren?".